LkeMitchll/Dotfiles/README.md

 - [lsp-zero.nvim] - automatically configures LSP and snippets
 - [telescope.nvim] - a super fast fuzzy finder
 - [neogit] - an excellent git integration
+- [mini.nvim] - a collection of minimal, helpful plugins

 You can see a full list of the plugins I have installed in the [neovim config].